nguyen-nguyen-06/githubPlayground/README.md

  - cd <name> (both) is to change the directory
  - ls (both) is to see the child of the current directory
  - git status (both) is to see the status (keeptrack, commit) of the directory
- - git branch: to see the list of branch and the current branch (this actually shown on the prompt, can modify this by accessing the profile)
  - git config user.name/ git config user.email : to see the name/email of the author of this commit
  - git checkout -b <name>: to create a new branch
  - git checkout <name>: to change to a designated branch
  - clear: to clear the terminal screen
  - git commit -m "" -m "" : the first is header, the 2nd is message
+ - git branch: to see the list of branch and the current branch we are in(this actually shown on the last word of the prompt, can modify this by accessing the profile)
+ For the next 2 we should be in the branch we want to be merged to do that.
- - git merge <branch name>: to merge a specified branch with the main
+ - git merge <branch name>: to merge a specified branch with the branch we are in
- - git diff <branch name>: show the total difference between the branch and the main
+ - git diff <branch name>: show the total difference between the branch and the branch we are in